andrewmok1/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-A classic game against a computer (3 out of 5 rounds to win)
+A classic game against a computer (First to 5 to win)

 JavaScript:
 1. Learned about basic loops (for-loops and if/else if loops)